 If you think fine tuning your resume and making a good first impression on paper is enough to get you hired, think again.
-A good 45 minutes to an hour still stand between you and that job you have been thinking about.
-Yes you must still make it through the job interview.
+There is still a good 45 minutes to an hour that stand between you and that job you have your eye on.
+Yes, you still have to make it through the job interview.

 Sure, being able to sit in front of the decision makers for a company and show them why you are the perfect candidate for the job might make you nervous, but with a little practice and preparation you can ensure you are at the top of your interview game and walk away knowing that you gave it your all.

 Understand the Process

 Whether you have attended multiple interviews, have been out of the interview game all together, or are completely new to the interview process, take some time to get familiar with how the interview process works, and gain an understanding of what questions might be asked.
 Once you have and good understanding of the process, recruit a family member or a friend to help conduct a few practice interviews with you.

 Compile a list of interview questions that are commonly asked during an interview.
 Once you have this list, read through each question and answer them out loud in front of your partner.
 This will allow them to give you immediate feedback that will help you craft solid answers to the questions.
 As you narrow down your answers, write them down next to each question.

 Now that your list is complete, it is time to put together some tools to help your responses to the questions flow naturally.